mvillalbao/mvillalbao.github.io/_projects/1_project.md

-Thus, the unconditional gender wage gap is about $7,5$\% for the group of never married workers (women get paid less on average in our sample).
+Thus, the unconditional gender wage gap is about $$7,5$$\% for the group of never married workers (women get paid less on average in our sample).
 We also observe that never married working women are relatively more educated than working men and have lower working experience.

-This unconditional (predictive) effect of gender equals the coefficient $\beta$ in the univariate ols regression of $Y$ on $D$:
+This unconditional (predictive) effect of gender equals the coefficient $$\beta$$ in the univariate ols regression of $$Y$$ on $$D$$:

 \begin{align}
 \log(Y) &=\beta D + \epsilon.